 How much is a Citi Mile worth?

-Clearly the 0.7 cents option is terrible, and represents a poorer return than you would expect to achieve from many cashback cards, so don’t do that.
-Conversion into airline miles is the best deal, and as the name suggests is the purpose of this card.
+Clearly the 0.6 cents option is unattractive, and represents a poorer return than you would expect to achieve from many cashback cards, so we don’t recommend that.

 What is the transfer cost to KrisFlyer miles?